apache/shardingsphere/docs/document/content/features/orchestration/encrypt.en.md

 Encrypt-JDBC provided by ShardingSphere are deployed with business code.
 Business parties need to perform JDBC programming for Encrypt-JDBC.
 Since Encrypt-JDBC implements all JDBC standard interfaces, business codes can be used without additional modification.
 At this time, Encrypt-JDBC is responsible for all interactions between the business code and the database.
 Business only needs to provide encryption rules. ** As a bridge between the business code and the underlying database, Encrypt-JDBC can intercept user behavior and interact with the database after transforming the user behavior. **
 ![1](https://shardingsphere.apache.org/document/current/img/encrypt/1.png)

-Encrypt-JDBC intercepts SQL initiated by user, analyzes and understands SQL behavior through the SQL syntax parser.According to the desensitization rules passed by the user, find out the fields that need to be encrypted/decrypt and the encryptor/decryptor  used to encrypt/decrypt the target fields, and then interact with the underlying database.ShardingSphere will encrypt the plaintext requested by the user and store it in the underlying database; and when the user queries, the ciphertext will be taken out of the database for decryption and returned to the end user.ShardingSphere shields the encryption of data, so that users do not need to perceive the process of parsing SQL, data encryption, and data decryption, just like using ordinary data.
+Encrypt-JDBC intercepts SQL initiated by user, analyzes and understands SQL behavior through the SQL syntax parser.According to the encryption rules passed by the user, find out the fields that need to be encrypted/decrypt and the encryptor/decryptor  used to encrypt/decrypt the target fields, and then interact with the underlying database.ShardingSphere will encrypt the plaintext requested by the user and store it in the underlying database; and when the user queries, the ciphertext will be taken out of the database for decryption and returned to the end user.ShardingSphere shields the encryption of data, so that users do not need to perceive the process of parsing SQL, data encryption, and data decryption, just like using ordinary data.

 ### Encryption Rule